masonmedia/nuxt-netlify-cms/content/articles/2022-01-29-on-not-drinking.md

 <h2>Just think back to how bad a hangover was when you were single with zero responsibilities.</h2>

 So enter (finally, to the point), not drinking.

+I'm coming up on a year.
+It's a bit crazy.
+The craft beer lover in me has found an actually surprising array of non-alcoholic beers available which has kept me feeling like I'm not actually missing as much.
+There are more people in my boat apparently as it seems more than a few breweries are opening only to make non alcoholic beer.
+Their owners have similar stories.
+They were craft beer lovers in their younger days, then had kids and couldn't be hung all the time (or ever), but still loved beer.